SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/miscellaneous/Creating_a_list_view.md

 - To filter which items are displayed in the list, click the filter icon for the column you want to apply a filter to and enter a filter in the box below the column header.

   > [!NOTE]
-  > When you try to filter a list view with source *Bookings* or *Reservations* on a GUID or a number in the Bookings module or on the timeline in Visual Overview, the matching booking will only be shown if you enter the full and correct GUID or number.
-The matching booking will be shown in the *ListView* as soon as a part of the entry matches the GUID or number.
+  > When you filter a list view with source *Bookings* or *Reservations* on a GUID or a number, the list will show the matching booking as soon as a part of the entry matches the GUID or number.
+However, note that if you have combined the list view with [a timeline](xref:Embedding_a_Resource_Manager_component), the timeline will only show the matching booking if you enter the full and correct GUID or number.

 - To apply a custom column configuration, see [Creating a new column configuration](#creating-a-new-column-configuration) and [Loading the default column configuration](#loading-the-default-column-configuration).